 There is, however, one semi-related credential that can be obtained.
 The Chainalysis Reactor Certification (CRC) is a credential individuals can obtain that ‘certifies’ they understand the basics of the blockchain forensic software tool ‘Reactor’.
 While this certification may prove helpful, there are limitations to its usefulness as a credential:

 - First and foremost, the training is about learning how to use the software tool itself.
-It’s not training on how to conduct investigations itself – no decent certification is offered anywhere that would qualify an individual as an investigator (we’ve taken a look at the few that claim this and they’re extremely questionable).
-So having the CRC certification essentially confirms an individual knows the mechanics behind how to use the software, but not all that much else.
-It does not suggest they know how to properly use it to conduct an investigation.
+No training is a viable substitute for years of experience with a tool or investigations – no certification is offered anywhere that would qualify an individual as an experienced analyst (we’ve taken a look at the few that claim this and they’re extremely questionable).
+So having the CRC certification essentially confirms an individual knows the mechanics behind how to use the software but does not verify expertise.
+It does not suggest they know how to properly use it to conduct many types of investigation.

 - The CRC certification is primarily made available to law enforcement and select cryptocurrency businesses such as exchanges, as well as CipherBlade.
 One cannot simply get access to the software just because they are willing to pay for it without first qualifying for it, and they’d need to have an acceptable reason for needing such software.
 Even if the software was made available for anyone with deep enough pockets to pay for it, having access to the software wouldn’t qualify one as an expert, since a bad or improperly trained analyst can easily misuse the software and make mistakes that lead to dangerously incorrect conclusions, as happened quite recently when it was (incorrectly) reported that ISIS had a 300M USD ‘war chest’.